We are 100% user supported.

 Definition

-a plot or map based on a survey of a parcel of land.
-Boundary lines are drawn inside the larger parcel to indicated the creation of new boundary lines and roads .
-The number and location of plats, or the newly created parcels, are usually discussed back and forth between the developer and the surveyor until they are agreed upon.
-At this point monuments, usually in the form of square concrete blocks or iron rods or pins, are driven into the ground to mark the lot corners and curve ends, and the plat is recorded in the cadastre (USA, elsewhere) or land registry (UK).
-In some jurisdictions, the recording or filing of a subdivision plat is highly regulated.
-The final map or plat becomes, in effect, a contract between the developer and the city or county, determining what can be built on the property and under what conditions.
-Always upon finally completion of a subdivision an As-Built Plan is required by the local government.
-This is done so that the roadway constructed therein will pass ownership from the developer to said local government by way of a contract called a Covenant.
-When this stage is completed the roadways will now be maintained, repaved, swept, and plowed (if necessary for your geographic region) by the local government
+Boundary lines are drawn inside the larger parcel to indicate the creation of new boundary lines and roads.
+Monuments, usually square concrete blocks or iron rods or pins, are driven into the ground to mark lot corners and curve ends, and the plat is recorded in the cadastre .
+The final map or plat becomes, in effect, a contract between the developer and the city or county, determining what can be built on the property and how. upon finally completion of a subdivision, an As-Built Plan is required so the roadway will pass ownership from to said local government by way of a contract called a Covenant.
+The roadways will now be maintained, repaved, swept, and plowed by the government

 Term